Biden administration indefinitely postpones rule that would have banned menthol-flavored cigarettes

 The FDA released its draft of the proposed ban in 2022.
 Officials under Biden initially targeted last August to finalize the rule.
 Late last year, White House officials said they would take until March to review the measure.
 When that deadline passed last month, several anti-smoking groups filed a lawsuit to force its release.

+“We are disappointed with the action of the Biden administration, which has caved in to the scare tactics of the tobacco industry,” said Dr. Mark Mitchell of the National Medical Association, an African American physician group that is suing the administration.

-Separately, Rev. Al Sharpton and other civil rights leaders have warned that a menthol ban would create an illegal market for the cigarettes and invite more confrontations with police in Black communities.
+Separately, Rev. Al Sharpton and other civil rights leaders have warned that a menthol ban would create an illegal market for the cigarettes in Black communities and invite more confrontations with police.

 The FDA and health advocates have long rejected such concerns, noting FDA’s enforcement of the rule would only apply to companies that make or sell cigarettes, not to individuals.